shristipradhan/shristipradhan.github.io/_posts/2024-01-04-Install-Git-macOS.md

 `git --version`

 Install Git using MacPorts:

-Here's another easy steps to get git running on your masOS using [MacPorts](https://www.macports.org/), which is an open source initiative.
+Another easy steps to get git running on your masOS using [MacPorts](https://www.macports.org/), which is an open source initiative.

 1. Open Terminal on your macOS.
 2. If you don't have MacPorts, first install command line tools using: